mmokross/two-factor-auth-mail/README.md

         ## Debug Rule: (replace rule above):
         ## RewriteRule ^(.*)$ twoFactorLogin.php?a=${TwoFacAuth:%{HTTP_COOKIE};/var/www/html/mysite/twoFactorSecrets}} [L,QSA]

-You can also have a look at *htaccess-example*.
+You can also have a look at *htaccess-example* in vendor/mdi22.

 **7.** <b>Only</b> for phpmyadmin: